Kirstie Levell: Everton

 Having been brought up through the Everton youth ranks, Levell made her debut for the first team during the 2015 FA WSL season at the age of 18.
 She made 16 appearances during her first season and become a regular starter for the Blues.
 Levell was the starting keeper during the 2017 Spring Series, playing all games as Everton won the WSL 2 title.
 Following promotion, Everton signed Lizzie Durack to add competition to the goalkeeper group.
 Levell played every league game during the 2018–19 season.
 In the 2019–20 season, Everton signed Finnish international Tinja-Riikka Korpela and England youth international Sandy MacIver, limiting Levell to three League Cup appearances.
 On 28 May 2020, it was confirmed Levell had left Everton following the expiration of her contract.

 Leicester City

 On 22 August, Levell announced her move to FA Women's Championship club Leicester City ahead of the 2020–21 season, amongst a host of new signings to the newly-professional club.
 Levell selected the shirt number 28, in memory of her late brother, who died on that date in September 2015.

 Levell played every game and was part of the Leicester City squad that won the 2020/21 FA Women's Championship.

-Levell also won the golden glove this season putting her in good stead for the wsl season ahead.